Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 ### AddOrUpdateEndpoints_V1

-This method performs a complete `published_nodes.json` update and an update of multiple endpoints (DataSets) at once.
-Unlike `PublishNodes_V1` method, `AddOrUpdateEndpoints_V1` changes the complete node set for an endpoint (DataSet) with the one provided in the method's request payload.
-By providing an empty list of nodes in the request, the user can remove the previously configured nodes for a specific endpoint (DataSet).
+This method allows updating multiple endpoints (`DataSetWriter`s) without effecting others.
+Unlike `PublishNodes_V1` method, `AddOrUpdateEndpoints_V1` replaces the nodes of an endpoint (`DataSetWriter`) with the one provided in the method's request payload.
+By providing an empty list of nodes in a request, a endpoint (`DataSetWriter`) can be removed from a `DataSetWriterGroup`.
+Removing the last from a group removes the group.

   _Request_: represents a list of objects, which should strictly follow the request payload schema as described above.
-The `OpcNodes` attribute being empty list or `null` will be interpreted as a removal request for that endpoint (DataSet).
+The `OpcNodes` attribute being empty list or `null` will be interpreted as a removal request for that endpoint (`DataSetWriter`).

   _Response_: when successful - Status 200 and an empty json (`{}`) as payload

   _Exceptions_: a response corresponding to an exception will be returned if:

-- request payload contains deletion request for an endpoint (DataSet) that isn't present in publisher configuration
+- request payload contains deletion request for an endpoint (`DataSetWriter`) that isn't present in publisher configuration

-- request payload contains two or more entries for the same endpoint (DataSet)
+- request payload contains two or more entries for the same endpoint (`DataSetWriter`)

   _Example_:
   > _Method Name_: `AddOrUpdateEndpoints_V1`